smarble/potluck_planner/README.md

 Potluck Planner

-An application that collects user and dish information, and can be used to organize potluck events.
+An application that collects user, dish, and event information to organize potluck events.

 Features

+- view users
 - users can create a password
-- view users
 - search for users
 - search for potluck events
-- view dishes associated with a particular user
+- view dishes associated with a particular user or event
-- view users associated with a specific potluck
+- view users associated with a specific event
-- create a list of dishes and users for specific potluck

 Planning